 some interactive elements, like a clickable marker; (5points)

-the fundamental web map elements, such as legend, scalar bar, credit; (5 points)
+the fundamental web map elements, such as legend, scale bar, credit; (5 points)

 add on a new feature (e.g., a map control? a map event, a new map object, etc.) which is not introduced in this lab as well as other lectures of the web map client series; (10 points)